wofsauge/IsaacDocs/docs/faq/faq.md

 ### Avoid Using Link Previews {: .subHeader}

 Link previews can clutter the conversion, turning a tiny message into a massive wall of text.
-It is courteous to enclose all links in <>.
+It is courteous to enclose all links in <>, which will disable the feature.

 For example: